Molajo/Fieldhandler/README.md

 ### Arrays
 Must be an array.
-Optionally, if $options['valid_array'] is provided, array values must match a value in the valid array.
+Optionally, if $options['valid_values_array'] is provided, array values must match a value in the valid array.
 Optionally, if $options['array_minimum'] is specified, array entries must not be less than that value.
 Optionally, if $options['array_maximum'] is specified, array entries must not be exceed that value.